felixlopz/hubrise-test-task/content/apps/store-factory/en/overview.md

 - Push orders into HubRise, including order statuses.
 - Push customer information into HubRise.
 - Pull the menu from a HubRise catalog.

+Store Factory can be connected to HubRise via the Store Factory support line.

 ## Why connect?